moleculekit.molecule module#

 Each node corresponds to an atom and edges correspond to bonds

-sel (str) – Atom selection string for the representation.
+• sel (str) – Atom selection string of atoms which we want to move.
 See more here

 Examples